 - Sell user roles are based on permissions (such as admin).

 - A series of automated tasks to help streamline a workflow designed to engage leads and contacts.
-For example creating a timeline for follow up phone calls, sending emails, making connections (see Setting up email and task sequences in Sell).
+For example creating a timeline for follow up phone calls, sending emails, and making connections (see Setting up sequences in Sell).

 - Sales triggers automate specific parts of the workflow of a sales rep. When a trigger event occurs (such as a deal being updated to a certain value), this prompts the evaluation of the trigger conditions and, if the trigger conditions are met, it carries out the action that was predefined by an admin (see Popular recipes for Sell sales triggers) .